Aashishsharma/Learnings/RDBMS/RDBMS.md

 ```

 In above query, the tuples returned from the students table are grouped based on city and name column as a new group,
 **Understand this** - (So if there are 2 unique cities and 2 unique names, then the group by wil return 2 raise to 2 = 4 rows, if 3 unique names for 2 cities then 2 raise to 3 = 8 rows)

+**basically - each unique combination of name and city would be a new group**

 ![alt text](PNG/db10.PNG "Title")
 So if there are 2 Anils in Pune city, the count of frst row would be 2

 ### Having clause

 We frst need to understamd order of ececution of SQL query

 1. **from clause** is run to get the initial data from the table